OLG++: A Semantic Extension of Obligation Logic Graph: Abstract

 \section{Abstract}

 We present OLG++, a semantic extension of the Obligation Logic Graph (OLG) for modeling regulatory and legal rules in municipal and interjurisdictional contexts.
 OLG++ introduces richer node and edge types, including spatial, temporal, party group, defeasibility, and logical grouping constructs, enabling nuanced representations of legal obligations, exceptions, and hierarchies.
-The model supports structured reasoning over rules with contextual conditions, precedence, and complex triggers.
-We demonstrate its expressiveness through examples from food business regulations, showing how OLG++ supports legal question answering using property graph queries.
-OLG++ also improves over LegalRuleML by providing native support for subClassOf, spatial constraints, and reified exception structures.
-Our examples show that OLG++ is more expressive than prior graph-based models for legal knowledge representation.
+The model supports structured representation of rules with contextual conditions, precedence, and complex triggers.
+We demonstrate its use through examples from food-business regulations, showing how OLG++ supports legal question answering using property-graph queries.
+We also discuss how OLG++ can complement LegalRuleML by providing graph-native constructs for subclass relations, spatial constraints, and reified exception structures.
+The worked examples and first-pass coverage analysis show that, on the dimensions studied, OLG++ is more expressive than the baseline OLG model for municipal regulatory representation.

 \keywords{question answering, legal knowledge representation, obligation logic graph}